Help us grow our educational farms

 You’ll receive training and experience in working with groups of kids in an outdoor setting, occasional bonus veggies, and lots of joy!
 Volunteers will also receive a Fresh Roots shirt after 30 hours of volunteering.

 To apply, please send an email with your relevant experience to firstname.lastname@example.org.
+(Volunteer intake for 2021 is now closed)

 Volunteer on Fresh Roots Farms